-In this all-important declaration of the deity of Jesus, why does John choose to call him the Word or—in the Greek—Logos?
+In this all-important declaration of the deity of Jesus, why does John choose to call him the Word (or in Greek, logos).
 When we think of a word, we typically think of something that someone says or writes.
-But for God’s Old Testament people, the word of God was much more than mere communication.
+But for God’s Old Testament people, the word of God was more than mere communication.

-In the creation account, God begins speaking the world into existence: “God said, ‘Let there be light,’ and there was light” (Genesis 1:3).
+In the creation account, God speaks the world into existence: “God said, ‘Let there be light,’ and there was light” (Gen. 1:3).
 Psalm 33 reveals that everything created by God’s word: “By the word of the Lord the heavens were made, and by the breath of his mouth all their host.”

 As Old Testament revelation unfolds, God’s word is represented as a person.
 In Proverbs 8, God’s word is personified as Lady Wisdom, who states, “When he established the heavens, I was there” (v.27).
-His word is further personified as going forth to accomplish a mission: “so shall my word be that goes out from my mouth; it shall not return to me empty, but it shall accomplish that which I purpose, and shall succeed in the thing for which I sent it” (Isaiah 55:11).
+His word is further personified as going forth to accomplish a mission: “so shall my word be that goes out from my mouth; it shall not return to me empty, but it shall accomplish that which I purpose, and shall succeed in the thing for which I sent it” (Isa.
+55:11).
 When God’s people needed deliverance, “they cried to the Lord in their trouble, and he delivered them from their distress.
-He sent out his word and healed them, and delivered them from their destruction” (Psalm 107:19-20, emphasis added).
+He sent out his word and healed them, and delivered them from their destruction” (Ps.
+107:19-20).

 In creation and salvation, the word is distinct from God and yet carries the same weight of authority and powerful influence as God himself.
 This close relationship between the Lord and the Word of the Lord is stretched further in the Jewish Targums—a paraphrase and interpretation of the Hebrew Old Testament written in Aramaic (the primary language that Jesus spoke).
 The Cambridge Bible for Schools and Colleges notes: